What Motivates Donors to Give? Segment and Better Understand Your Donors

 And as much as charities strive to make each experience for donors as special as the one above, charities simply don’t have the capacity or resources to do so.

-This blog will start with broad strokes by helping you segment your donors by giving behaviour.
-Then we’ll cover more specific segments, including communications, interests, and participation that could provide insights into what motivates a donor to give.
+We will start with broad strokes by helping you segment donors by giving behaviour.
+Then we’ll cover more specific segments, including communications, interests, and participation that provides insights into what motivates a donor to give.

 For example, before a potential donor gives to your organization, they’ll likely take the time to research and learn more about your organization for the peace of mind that they’re making the right decision.